 If a user pans the map in this mode, the mode automatically changes to Off.

 Customizing the location symbol

 The SDK provides default images that are used for the location symbol.
-These images are included in ArcGIS.bundle.
+These images are resources embedded in the ArcGIS Runtime assembly.

 The following properties on LocationDisplay can be changed to use your own symbols.